CodexThe Meridian Codex

 This disclosure is the first demonstration of what the Codex proposes.

 I am writing this at a time when the world feels like it is tearing at the seams.
-Alliances that held for two generations are fracturing.
+Alliances that held for generations are fracturing.
 Powers are asserting dominance in ways that would have been unthinkable a decade ago.
 The information environment that once connected us is now as likely to isolate us in mutually incomprehensible realities.
 And into precisely this level of fragility arrives the most transformative technology our species has ever produced.

 I cannot tell yet whether AI is arriving at the best possible time or the worst.